-FY 17-18 BUDGET
+FY 18-19 BUDGET

-REVENUES FY 17-18 COMMENTS
+REVENUES FY 18-19 COMMENTS

-Soil Erosion Permits & Inspections \$195,000.00 All grading, drainage & erosion control
+Soil Erosion Permits & Inspections \$338,000 All grading, drainage & erosion control

-Stormwater Permits & Inspections \$25,000.00 All Stormwater quality & quantity
+Stormwater Permits & Inspections \$25,000 All Stormwater quality & quantity

-Floodplain Permits & Inspections \$10,000.00
+Floodplain Permits & Inspections \$12,000

-Delinquent & Interest Fee \$38,000.00
+Delinquent & Interest Fee \$30,000

-Utility Charges \$5,580,108.00 Stormwater Utility Fees
+Utility Charges \$5,859,113 Stormwater Utility Fees

-Investments Income \$12,000.00
+Investments Income \$12,000

-Sale of Capital Assets \$10,000.00
+Sale of Capital Assets \$10,000

-Other Miscellaneous Revenue \$2,000.00
+Other Miscellaneous Revenue \$1,288,423

-Appropriated Fund Balance \$850,000.00
+Appropriated Fund Balance \$218,540

-Approp Fund Bal for Encumbrance \$659,138.79

-TOTAL REVENUES = \$7,381,246.79
+TOTAL REVENUES = \$7,793,076

-EXPENSES FY 17-18 COMMENTS
+EXPENSES FY 18-19 COMMENTS

-Salaries & Wages \$1,938,638.00
+Salaries & Wages \$2,212,333

-Fringe Benefits \$820,360.00
+Fringe Benefits 924,412

-Contracted Services \$145,062.00
+Contracted Services \$160,000

-Professional Services \$492,733.99
+Professional Services \$150,000

-Rental/Lease \$20,500.00 Copiers, Computers & IT Charges
+Rental/Lease 21,000 Copiers, Computers & IT Charges

-Services \$24,372.70 Printing, Advertising & Postage
+Services 800 Printing, Advertising & Postage

-Maintenance & Operations \$488,629.10 Training, Dues, Supplies, Materials
+Maintenance & Operations 321,055 Training, Dues, Supplies, Materials

-Other Expenses \$54,580.00 Licenses, Tipping Fees, Recovery
+Other Expenses 59,769 Licenses, Tipping Fees, Recovery

 Collection Fees

-Street Cut Utility \$145,000.00
+Street Cut Utility 200,000

-Cost Allocations \$675,203.00
+Cost Allocations 781,218

-Utilities \$34,388.00 Telephone, Cell Phone & Radio Charges
+Utilities 41,206 Telephone, Cell Phone & Radio Charges

-Fleet Mgmt Charges \$277,545.00
+Fleet Mgmt Charges 245,301

-Mach & Equipment \$45,000.00
+Infrastructure 1,288,423

-Principal Payment & Interest \$277,567.00
+Principal Payment & Interest 329,536

-Interest Expense \$26,272.00
+Interest Expense 12,427

-Transfer to General Capital Projects \$695,938.00

-Transfer to Stormwater Capital \$1,135,500.00
+Transfer to Stormwater Capital 961,638

-Ins. & Bonds \$83,958.00
+Ins. & Bonds \$83,958

-TOTAL EXPENSES = \$7,381,246.79
+TOTAL EXPENSES = \$7,793,076

-CAPITAL IMPROVEMENT PROJECTS

-Craven Street Improvement Project: The city finalized construction of the Craven Street Improvement project.
-This project consisted of making improvements to the roadway, installing a greenway and sidewalk.
-Also a major component of this project was the construction of green infrastructure throughout the project area including pervious parking, rain gardens, constructed wetlands, and a stream restoration.
-The project was completed in May of 2017.

-Morris Street Stormwater Improvement Project: This project is in final design phase and consists of the installation of approximately 1,300 lf of pipe and the expansion of green infrastructure.
-Project will be bid in fiscal year 2018.
+Morris Street Stormwater Improvement Project: This project is in final design phase and consists of the installation of approximately 2,330 lf of pipe and the expansion of green infrastructure.
+Project was bid and awarded in fiscal year 2018 with a construction start date of June 12, 2018.

-Edwin/Celia/Canterbury Drainage Improvement Project: Project consists of making improvements to the conveyance system along with providing water quality and quantity devices which will assist in reducing localized flooding.
+Edwin/Celia/Canterbury Drainage Improvement Project: This project consists of making improvements to the conveyance system along with providing water quality and quantity devices which will assist in reducing localized flooding.
 The City hired the firm of Hazen & Sawyer to undertake the modeling of the watershed, develop solutions combining gray and green infrastructure and develop construction drawings and documents.
 The project team is collecting project area data and public input.
-Watershed modeling is also in progress.
+Watershed modeling has also been completed.
+Preliminary designs are in progress.

 Dingle Creek Wetland Rehabilitation Project: This project is in final design phase and consists of the repair of inlet control structures at the constructed stormwater wetland.
-Project will be bid in fiscal year 2018.
+Project will be bid in fiscal year 2019.

-Lakeshore Drive Project: This project consists of replacing approximately 160 lf of an existing failing storm drainage system.
-Surveys have been completed and easements are being drafted.
+Lakeshore Drive Project: This project consists of preliminary investigations and preliminary engineering to determine best course of action to remediate an existing failing storm drainage system.
+Surveys have been completed.

-Victoria Road Embankment Stabilization: This project is in final design phase and consists of stabilizing an embankment where stormwater overtopped the roadway causing the slope to erode.
-Project will be bid in fiscal year 2018.
+Victoria Road Embankment Stabilization: The design on the project is complete and consists of stabilizing an embankment where stormwater overtopped the roadway causing the slope to erode.
+Project will be bid in fiscal year 2019.